We’ve now published our 2020 round-up of London exhibitions. Click here to see the current guide.

 The big news at The Barbican is Basquiat: Boom for Real, (September 21 2017 — January 2018) which is the first large-scale UK exhibition of the iconic painter and New York downtown scene prodigy, Jean-Michel Basquiat.

 Focusing on Basquiat’s relationship to music, text, film and television, the exhibition places the artist within the wider cultural context of the time via paintings, drawings and notebooks – alongside rare film, photography, music and ephemera.

-Treasures of the Scythians (title TBC) (September 14 2017 — January 14 2018) explores one of the great nomadic civilisations of antiquity.
+Over at The British Museum, Scythians: warriors of ancient Siberia (September 14 2017 — January 14 2018) explores one of the great nomadic civilisations of antiquity.
 First mentioned by the Assyrians in the ninth century BC and admired by Herodotus, the Scythians developed a powerful alternative economy that dominated a huge region stretching from Siberia to the Black Sea.

 Royal Scythian tombs from Siberia and Kazakhstan will be on display together with objects of exceptional beauty including some remarkable surviving objects like multi-coloured (ninth century BC!) rugs, fur-lined garments and accessories, unique horse headgear, beautiful gold objects and much more.

 Camden Arts Centre – Cartoon Museum – The Courtauld Gallery – Design Museum

 Over at Camden Arts Centre, Milan-based painter and designer Natalie Du Pasquier‘s bold geometric works adorn the gallery walls for Other Rooms (September 29 2017 – January 14 2018).
 Du Pasquier, who was a founding member of the Italian interior design collective The Memphis Group, covers the gallery’s walls in her playful abstract designs for an immersive installation.